EU fines German carmakers over alleged cartel activities | DW | 08.07.2021

 Daimler was not fined, as it revealed the collusion to the Commission, and cooperated with an investigation.

-The penalties are related to the development of technology using "Adblue" or urea, which is added to an exhaust gas stream to reduce nitrogen oxide emissions.
+The penalties are connected to holding back development of technology known as Selective Catalytic Reduction (SCR) , which adds "AdBlue" or urea into an exhaust gas stream to reduce nitrogen oxide emissions.

+In April 2019, the carmakers were informed the Commission was investigating what it called a "collusive scheme" on limiting the technology from 2006 to 2014 in violation of EU anti-trust rules.

+"Companies can cooperate in many ways to improve the quality of their products.
+However, EU competition rules do not allow them to collude on exactly the opposite: not to improve their products, not to compete on quality," said Vestager in a 2019 statement.

 wmr/rt (dpa,AFP, Reuters, AP)